 You can remove the zest using a specialized tool called a zester, which removes the outer layer of the skin only without digging into the pith below it.
 You can accomplish the same thing by using a sharp knife to slice the zest from the fruit or by using a cheese grater to scrape the zest off.
 Because the zest is the part of the exterior that contains the essential oils, it provides only the bright citrus flavor of orange.

 Orange peel also includes the zest, which means that it can provide the same orange flavor that you get from the zest; however, it also includes the white pith.
 The pith can be bitter.
 Orange zest provides the flavor without any risk of bitterness from the pith.

 Is one better for you than the other?

-While orange zest by itself does have a number of nutrients, the pith that makes up part of the peel is one of the most nutrient-rich parts of the orange.
+While orange zest has several nutrients, the pith that makes up part of the peel is one of the most nutrient-rich parts of the orange.
 It contains significant amounts of a flavonoid called hesperidin, which is thought to be beneficial for preventing cancer and circulatory problems.
-The pith is also a good source of vitamin C and of fiber.
+The pith is also a good source of vitamin C and fiber.

 Can you use one instead of the other in recipes?

 Orange peel and zest can be good substitutes for each other in some preparations since both can provide the pure flavor of orange.
 But in many others, the presence or absence of the pith may pose a problem.

 Zest is a good peel substitute for dishes that require orange peel purely for its flavor but may not be a good substitute for dishes that need its bulk.
 Similarly, you can use the peel instead of zest in dishes where the essential oils will be released and the peel discarded before the dish is served.
 Orange peel is not a good zest substitute in dishes where the peel itself will be eaten.

 When should you use orange zest?
 And when should you use orange peel?